Priyaramamoorthy96/Training2/unixcommands.md

     - 1.To use vi in ubuntu docker

-        - docker exec -it <container> bash
+        - docker exec -it containername  bash

     - 2. then run the following commands